If you made any changes in Pure these will be visible here soon.

 Biography

-Cristian Bonato is a Professor at Heriot-Watt University, where he co-leads the Quantum Photonics Laboratory.
-He currently holds an EPSRC Early-Career fellowship (2019-2024) and is the Principal Investigator for Heriot-Watt's Quantum Magnetometry Facility.
+Cristian Bonato is a Professor at Heriot-Watt University, where he leads the "Spin-based quantum technology" theme within the Quantum Photonics Laboratory.
+He currently holds an EPSRC Early-Career fellowship (2019-2024) and is the Principal Investigator for Heriot-Watt's Nanoscale Quantum Sensing facility.

-He has been awarded a MSc in Physics (2004) and a PhD in Electrical Engineering (2008), both from the University of Padua (Italy).
-Before joining Heriot-Watt as Assistant Professor in 2016, he has worked as a post-doctoral researcher at the Leiden Institute of Physics (with Dirk Bouwmeester on semiconductor cavity-QED) and at the Technical University of Delft (with Ronald Hanson on spin control with nitrogen vacancy centres in diamond).
+Born near Venice (Italy), he has been awarded a MSc in Physics (2004) and a PhD in Electrical Engineering (2008), both from the University of Padova (Italy), for work on quantum communication and photonic entanglement.
+Between 2006-2008, he has been a visiting researcher at Boston University, USA (Sasha Sergienko's group).
+Before joining Heriot-Watt University as Assistant Professor in 2016, he has worked as a post-doctoral researcher in the Netherlands on semiconductor cavity-QED (Leiden University, Dirk Bouwmesteer's group) and on spin control with nitrogen vacancy centres in diamond (Technical University Delft, Ronald Hanson's group).

 Fingerprint